michaelshobbs/dokku-app-predeploy-tasks/README.md

 Currently runs anything that isn't of proctype web, worker, urgentworker or clock

+UPDATE: Similar to [dokku-logging-supervisord](https://github.com/sehrope/dokku-logging-supervisord), we now support a SCALE file, if it exists, to only run named tasks with a scale value of 0.

 ## Installation

 On the dokku server, you need to install the plugin in the standard Dokku way.
 Specifically: